RattlePenguin/ausfencer/README.md

 # Fencing Tracker and Referee UI
 Fencing tournament / session hosting and tracking service.
 Fencing Referee UI designed for use on mobile devices.
-Currently has to be self-hosted though, working on deployment in the future.
+Currently has to be self-hosted, working on deployment in the future.

 # Features
 ### Core Features